Only actual manufacturers are listed on this score card. Many indicators are sold with brand names that have nothing to do with the actual source.

 The scores we give in the following chart are highly subjective, based on our observations of current models.
 We have repaired thousands of these and are quite familiar with the pros and cons.
 Each column is described below.

 Information applies to the majority of each manufacturer's current model dial indicators only.
-It does not reflect our opinion of test indicators which are discussed on page 37.
+It does not reflect our opinion of test indicators which are discussed on another page.

 Notes to above chart:

 † B&S is not a manfacturer.
 Their dial indicators are made by Kafer, for the most part.
 Vacant areas have yet to be rated.

 (1) Spare parts availability